shanmike/study-materials/Interview Questions/Interview Questions.md

 ### What are the pros and cons of immutability?
 ### How can you achieve immutability in your own code?
 ### Why is it called a Ternary operator, what does the word "Ternary" indicate?
-### What is "use strict";? what are the advantages and disadvantages to using it?
+### What is "use strict"?
+What are the advantages and disadvantages to using it?
 ### What is event loop?
 ### What is the difference between call stack and task queue?
 ### What advantage is there for using the arrow syntax for a method in a constructor?